23 must-try LI lobster rolls

 American Beech(Credit: Randee Daddona)

-American Beech, Greenport: At American Beech, executive chef Arielle Ferrara combines fresh-picked lobster meat with lemon creme fraiche and celery, then serves it on a toasted brioche roll with chips.
+American Beech, Greenport: At American Beech, executive chef Kyle Romeo combines fresh-picked lobster meat with lemon creme fraiche and celery, then serves it on a toasted brioche roll with chips.

 Kerber’s Farm(Credit: Newsday / Erica Marcus)